Lakshmi (2018 film)

-Lakshmi is a 2018 Indian Tamil-language musical dance film written and directed by A. L. Vijay.
+Lakshmi is a 2018 Indian Tamil-language musical dance film written and directed by Vijay.
 The film stars Ditya Bhande as the titular character along with Prabhu Deva and Aishwarya Rajesh in the lead roles alongside a supporting cast including Salman Yusuff Khan and Karunakaran.
-Produced by Prateek Chakravorty, Shruti Nallappa and R. Ravindran under the banner of Pramod Films and Trident Arts, the film features music composed by Sam C. S. and cinematography by Nirav Shah.
+The film features music composed by Sam C. S. and cinematography by Nirav Shah.
 The film released on 24 August 2018 on the eve of Varalakshmi Vratam and based on the theme of goddess Lakshmi.
+The film was partially reshot in Telugu under the same title with Satyam Rajesh replacing Karunakaran.